Arc0687/Discord-Token-Generator/README.md

 The best token generator available.

 # USEAGE
-Download the python file or exe file and then Open with Python
+Download the exe file and run it or Open the py file with Python 3.10+

 # Requirements
-1. Windows 10+
+1. Windows 7+
-2. Python 3.11.+
+2. Python 3.10.+